KevinSpook/GPC-2k25/README.md

 I Use a xbox 360 controller so please feel free to change it to your desired one, a step by step will be placed below:

 Open the script up in zen studio, do CTRL + F to open the find/replace tool.

-After opening the tool place XB360 at the first box (find) then place your abriviated controller name in the replace box (replace).
+After opening the tool input XB360 and replace it with your controller.
-Simply press replace all.

-Now for xbox one controllers simply find "BACK" and replace it with "VIEW"

-Play station users 4 and 5 please also find "BACK" and replace it with "SHARE"

-Play station 3 users find "BACK" and replace it with "SELECT"

 PS5 = PS5
 PS4 = PS4
 PS3 = PS3
 XBOX ONE = XB1

+There are still a list of things you're going to have to replace:

+Ps4 & 5 = Replace "BACK" with "SHARE"
+XBOX ONE = Replace "BACK" with "VIEW"
+Ps3 = Replace "BACK" with "SELECT"

+Play station users you have 2 more steps:

+replace "LB" with "L1"
+"LT" with "L2"